Free 60-Minute Risk List Session

 Before building anything, define what you sell, who it's for, and why it matters.
 A clear offer makes every step that follows easier and more effective, from your website to your ads.

-Identify your top one to three offers or categories.
+Identify your top 1-3 offers or categories.

 Describe what problem they solve and what makes them different.